 The 3M Combat Arms Earplugs Lawsuit

-In July 2018, the Department of Justice announced that it had reached a settlement with the combat arms earplugs manufacturer, 3M.
-In this whistleblower suit, 3M admitted that it was aware as far back as 2000 that the earplugs it manufactured did not have any noise reduction effect.
+In July 2018, the Department of Justice announced that it had reached a settlement with the Combat Arms earplugs manufacturer, 3M.
+In this whistleblower suit, 3M admitted that it was aware as far back as 2000 that the earplugs they manufactured did not have any noise reduction effect.

 For a free legal consultation with a 3M Combat Arms Earplugs lawyer serving New Orleans, call 800-537-8185

 3M had an exclusive contract to manufacture the Combat Arms earplugs and therefore they were standard issue for military personnel from 2003 to 2015.
 Current and former service members who served at any point during the years who used these earplugs may have been injured.
 In particular:

 - Combat veterans who served tours in Iraq and Afghanistan

 - Navy and Air Force members who used the earplugs

 - Members of any military branch including the reserve who regularly fired weapons during training

 Click to contact our New Orleans Defective Product Lawyers today